ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 ## 6.2 Combining graphs using memes

-The two memes we will use to play this game are: (1) commuting diagrams, and (2) graph isomorphisms.
+The two memes we will use to play this game are: (1) commuting diagrams (closed loop conditions), and (2) graph morphisms.
 Having explored the idea of commuting diagrams and sameness in the previous chapter, we are now ready to play!

 Let us first introduce some **terminology**: we call a combined graph of two overlapping graphs as their `pushout`.